simul/simul.github.io/tutorials/lighting.md

 Variable                                                                        |       Definition                                                                                                                                                                                                                                                      |       Value
 --------------                                                          |--------------                                                                                                                                                                                                                                                 |--------------
 Light source                                                            |Which directional light source trueSKY should control                                                                                                                                                                  |Directional Light
-Drive Light Direction                                           |If trueSKY should alter the angle of the Directional Light based on the movement of the Sun and Moon.                                                                  |Bool.
+Drive Light Direction                                           |If trueSKY should alter the angle of the Directional Light based on the movement of the Sun and Moon.                                                                  |Bool
 Light Units                                                             |Radiometric or Photometric Light Units.
 Use Radiometric unless you understand Unreal's Exposure settings.[Light Units](#light-units)   |Radiometric or Photometric
 Brightness                                                                      |A Brightness Multiplier applied to the Sun, Moon and Sky.                                                                                                                                                              |0.1 to 10.0
 Gamma                                                                           |Gamma adjustment value.                                                                                                                                                                                                                                |0.0 to 10.0